Not sure what's going on? Read Part One!

 That's why it was always a bit hard to believe the stories that would pop up about them.
 Chuck would be doing time in jail because he got drunk and beat up Irene.
 Irene had attacked Chuck with a broom handle.
 They'd both gotten kicked out of their low rent apartment for failing to pay rent.
 Apparently, the Chuck and Irene at the wash were decidedly different from the Chuck and Irene that went home and started drinking.

 One night, their apartment building in downtown Seattle caught fire (I think it was arson but unrelated to them.) and Irene woke up with smoke streaming into their room.
 Somehow, she got herself and Chuck out, though I believe they lost most of their possessions.
 While Irene was mostly unscathed, Chuck had inhaled a lot of smoke and suffered some 2nd degree burns on his face and chest.
 He was out for a couple weeks and when he showed up at the wash, he face was bandaged and covered with blisters.
 Management decided he was too scary looking to present to customers, so they had him work in the back, scrubbing down cars.
-I remember working with him at the time and thinking he was like our own personal monster.
+I remember working with him at the time and thinking he was like our own private monster.

 The Two Vaguely Homosexual Dudes